Scottish Service for SRS for Benign Conditions

 What is stereotactic radiosurgery?

-- Stereotactic radiosurgery or SRS is highly focused Xray treatment used to treat small lesions in the brain (usually under 3cm)
+• Stereotactic radiosurgery (SRS) is highly focused Xray treatment used to treat small lesions in the brain, usually under 3cm.

-- It differs from standard radiotherapy because rather than giving the treatment in multiple small doses (fractions) it is delivered in a single or a small number of fractions.
+• It differs from standard radiotherapy because rather than giving the treatment in multiple small doses called fractions, it is delivered in a single or a small number of fractions.

 Why use SRS?